Basil Rodzianko: Early life

-Professional career
+Bishop

-In 1937–1939, with the blessing of the hierarchy of the Serbian Orthodox Church, having received a scholarship from the Church of England, Rodzianko continued his postgraduate studies at the University of London, where he studied Western faiths and theology, wrote a dissertation "The Most Holy Trinity and Its image - humanity".
+In 1937 to 1939, with the blessing of the hierarchy of the Serbian Orthodox Church, having received a scholarship from the Church of England, Rodzianko continued his postgraduate studies at the University of London, where he studied Western faiths and theology, wrote a dissertation "The Most Holy Trinity and Its image - humanity".
 During his postgraduate studies, he met an Englishman, Archimandrite Nicholas (Gibbes), a former teacher of the Nicholas II children, and took part in the activities of the Fellowship of Saint Alban and Saint Sergius.
 After receiving his diploma in 1939, he was invited to Oxford to give a course of lectures on Russian theology.
 However, this was prevented by the outbreak of the World War II.
 Interned for some time in the UK, Vasily Rodzianko returned to Yugoslavia in early 1940.

 Returning to Yugoslavia, he taught the Law of God at the Serbian-Hungarian school in Novi Sad.
 On March 30, 1941, at the Russian Holy Trinity Church in Belgrade, Patriarch Gabriel of Serbia ordained him a priest and appointed to the Serbian parish at the secondary school in Novi Sad; he also served in other Serbian and Russian rural parishes of the Diocese of Bačka.
 He had good relations with Bishop Irinej (Ćirić) of Bačka.
 After the Axis occupation of Vojvodina, the Orthodox inhabitants of the region, Serbs and Russians, were subjected to severe repression.
 The priest Vladimir Rodzianko took part in the Serbian resistance and rescued the Serbs from concentration camps, adopted an orphaned Ukrainian girl.
 The proposal to care one of the parts of the Russian Protective Corps in Yugoslavia, created with the blessing of Metropolitan Anastasius (Gribanovsky), was rejected by him, he tried not to take part in politics.